Does God really use a microphone? Though this proposition seems unlikely, the term “God microphone” is pretty standard in the audio industry.

 What is a God microphone?
 The term God microphone refers to an unseen performer using an unseen microphone to make announcements or deliver omnipresent lines.
 The voice is heard through the public address system throughout the venue, but no one can see who is talking.

 In this article, we’ll talk a bit more about the God microphone and other go-to microphones in live sound reinforcement.

 What Is A God Microphone?

 As discussed above, the God microphone is a live sound mic that is unseen but heard by all when in use.

-Essentially, a God microphone is any live mic in a sound reinforcement situation that all of the audience can hear but none can see.
+Essentially, a God microphone is any live mic in a sound reinforcement situation that all the audience can hear, but none can see.
 The hidden microphone’s audio signal is sent through the public address system.

 God microphones are typically used in the following scenarios:

 - Stage manager and/or director during theatre rehearsal.